How to Play It

 1) Open-ended funds dominate the mutual fund marketplace in volume and assets under management.
 There’s no limit to the number of shares the fund can issue, and the value of an individual’s shares is not affected by the number of shares outstanding.

-There are many mutual funds that specialize in REITs, but the best way for most investors to gain broad exposure is to consider Cohen & Steers Realty Shares (CSRSX) that had $4.2 billion under management as of February 28, 2019.
+There are many mutual funds that specialize in REITs.
+But the best way for most investors to gain broad exposure is to consider Cohen & Steers Realty Shares (CSRSX) that had 45 holdings and $4.3 billion under management as of January 31, 2020.

 A list of all REIT mutual funds can be viewed HERE.